ahunt/incolata/README.md

 ## Architecture

 Actual test machinery will live in libp8020a.
-FTL is just a (not so) nice (yet) GUI wrapper around that; in due time FTL will (probably) take care of test logging.
+Incolata is just a (not so) nice (yet) GUI wrapper around that.

 There is no real architecture to speak of, yet.